 Once the exemptions are determined, the fate of the debtor's property depends on whether the debtor is in Chapter 7 bankruptcy or Chapter 13 bankruptcy.

 Chapter 7 bankruptcy is a liquidation bankruptcy.
 A Chapter 7 trustee's duty is to liquidate the debtor's nonexempt assets and use the money to repay creditors.
-Most Chapter 7 cases are no-asset cases, because most debtors are able to use exemptions to protect all their money and property.
+Most Chapter 7 cases are no-asset cases because most debtors can use exemptions to protect all their money and property.

 If the debtor is not able to exempt all his property, the debtor can either pay the trustee the nonexempt value of the property or allow the trustee to sell the property.
 Once the trustee has the funds from liquidating the property, he or she will distribute the money to unsecured creditors in the manner the Bankruptcy Code requires.

-Example: If a debtor's car is worth $5,000 and the debtor exempts $3,775 of that value, the debtor can either pay the trustee $1,225 to keep the vehicle, or the trustee can sell the vehicle and pay the debtor $3,775 while distributing the $1,225 of nonexempt value to unsecured creditors.
+Example.
+If a debtor's car is worth $5,000 and the debtor exempts $4,000 of that value, the debtor can either pay the trustee $1,000 to keep the vehicle, or the trustee can sell the vehicle and pay the debtor $4,000 while distributing the $1,000 minus sales costs of nonexempt value to unsecured creditors.

-To learn more about how Chapter 7 bankruptcy works, see Chapter 7 Bankruptcy.
+Find out more about how Chapter 7 bankruptcy works in Chapter 7 Bankruptcy.

-Which state exemption system you can use depends on where you've been living for the last few years.
+The state exemption system you'll use will depend on where you've lived for the last few years.
 Homestead exemptions (exemptions protecting the home you live in) have different requirements.
 (See Which State Exemption System Can I Use?)